A global Torelli theorem for hyperkahler manifolds: Monodromy group for .

 Using the global Torelli theorem (\ref{_global_Torelli_Theorem_}), the monodromy group can be related to the mapping class group, as follows.

 \theorem Let $(M,I)$ be a hyperk\"ahler manifold, and $\Teich^I$ the corresponding connected component of a Teichm\"uller space.
-Denote by $\Gamma^I$ the subgroup of the mapping class group preserving the component $\Teich^I$, and let $\Mon$ be the monodromy group of $(M,I)$ defined above.
-Suppose that a general deformation of $M$ has no automorphisms.
-Then $\Mon$ is naturally isomorphic to the image $i(\Gamma^I)$ of $\Gamma^I$ in $PGL(H^2(M, \C))$, under the natural action of $\Gamma^I$ on $H^2(M)$.
+Denote by $\Gamma^I$ the subgroup of the mapping class group preserving the component $\Teich^I$, and let $\Mon(M)$ be the monodromy group of $(M,I)$ defined above.
+Then $\Mon(M)$ coincides with the image of $\Gamma^I$ in $GL(H^*(M, \Z))$.